fcn06/swarm/README.md

 ## **Why Swarm?**

 Imagine a team of digital assistants, each focusing on one domain of expertise: one for shopping, one for customer service, another for data analysis.
-Swarm is the framework that lets them work together seamlessly to support customer requests...You can configure intelligent agents, connect, and orchestrate  and allow them to collaborate.
+Swarm is the framework that lets them work together seamlessly to support customer requests...

-We combine two powerful communication protocols (MCP and A2A) and an orchestration capability to create a control center for your digital assistants.
-Swarm enables **recursive design**.
-You can create, according to business value, a sophisticated network of agents.
+Swarm provides a flexible and powerful framework for your agentic applications!
+Through Swarm, you can create, according to business value, a sophisticated network of agents.

-Whether you're a Rust enthusiast, an AI developer, or just curious about multi-agent systems, Swarm provides a flexible and powerful framework for your agentic applications!

 ## **🌐 How It Works**